Shaded-Leaf-Development-Official/Python-Battle-Simulator/README.md

 full of spaghetti code, will probably fix this later.

+also BE WARNED, the RNG in this program is janky AF, usually leads to strings of either the player or the enemy getting a lot of consecutive turns in a row.

+not gonna fix that though i like the janky charm that adds ^^', if you wanna change it though by all means :3, though if you're gonna edit and then upload my program again, credit would be highly appreciated but it's not required.

 Current version: 0.8.0 Beta (Codename: IT'S ALIIIVE!)

 what you can do: